-Information regarding the District’s Commercial FOG program is included in the “Fats, Oils and Grease Program for Food Service Establishments.”
-PDF of Commercial FOG Program
+Information regarding the District’s Commercial FOG program can be found in the publication “Fats, Oils, and Grease Program for Food Service Establishments.”

 Residential FOG Program